yuqi-liang-qiqi/SequenzoWebsite/docs/en/datasets/CO2-emissions.md

-# CO₂ Emissions Dataset 🌍
+# CO₂ Emissions Dataset (1800-2022) 🌍

+TODO: change as I have changed the data sources

 ## What is this dataset, and where does it come from?